Plant types and subtypes: Perennials

 Uvularia grandifloraAlso known as:

 large flower bellwort

-Uvularia grandiflora is an unusual looking species.
-Both the light-green leaves and the large yellow flowers are twisted and drooping, giving them a wilted appearance, though healthy.
+Uvularia grandiflora is a delightful species with light-green leaves that are in stark contrast to the typically dark green of most shade plants.
+Both the leaves and the flowers are twisted and drooping, giving them a wilted appearance though healthy.
 The plants can grow up to 2' tall.
-The pendulous, somewhat bell shaped flowers are 1 1/2" long.
+The pendulous flowers are somewhat bell-shaped, bright yellow, and up to 1 1/2" long.

-Largeflower bellwort is an attractive and unusual plant for woodlands and shaded gardens.
+Largeflower bellwort is an attractive plant that will brighten woodland and shade gardens.
 It has a clumping habit and looks best naturalized or planted in groups.
 It prefers dappled light in part-shade, with rich, well-drained moist soil.
+Established plants are tolerant of dry spells, and seldom require supplemental watering.
+It is well-behaved, easy to grow, and low maintenance.
 It blooms in mid-spring: April, May.
 Zones 3-7

 Established clumps may be divided in early spring or fall.
 This plant will self-seed.
 Collected seeds should not be allowed to dry out, and should be sown immediately after ripening in late summer.